-Do humans really love dogs?
+Why do humans love dogs?

-You bet your butt we do.
-Scientists have studied the bond between man and man's best friend a lot (not as much as we'd like them to, maybe, but still) and one of those studies looked at oxytocin released when dogs and their humans.
-The researchers noted every interaction, from loving gazes to playful pets and then they tested the urine of both the humans and the dogs.
-They found that increased eye contact was correlated with more oxytocin (aka the love hormone) in both humans and dogs.
-When the same test was run with domesticated wolves, the oxytocin levels didn't rise, suggesting that this phenomenon is unique to the dog-human bond.
+One study reported in The Telegraph examined positive interactions between dogs and their humans.
+The researchers noted every interaction, from loving gazes to playful pets, and then tested the urine of both the humans and the dogs.
+They found that increased eye contact was correlated with more oxytocin in both humans and dogs, suggesting a familial-type bond between the two.
+When the same test was run with domesticated wolves, the oxytocin levels didn't rise, meaning that this phenomenon was unique to the dog-human bond.

 When did humans start to love dogs?